Roshani-Analyst/online-Retail-Dashboard/README.md

 - Monthly trends in revenue generation.

 ## Tools Used
-- Microsoft Excel for data analysis and visualization.
+- Power BI for data analysis and visualization.
 - Dashboard design aligned with business insights.

 ## Learnings